 As I thought of the roots being bound and not having room to grow.
 I thought of Christians.
 I know a lot of times we hear the cliche of "staying in our comfort zone" or "staying inside the box."
 This of course, no matter how cliche, is very true.
 We can't really grow properly, the way Jesus intends, all bunched up, never attempting to spread out into new soil and spread the good news to others who aren't inside our zone, or inside our box.

 I decided to look up the actual definition of root bound.
 Below is what I found.

 So it is with Christians.
-Even though we are in a favorable environment for growth, we sometime stop growing.
-Even though we are fed what we need for growth every week, we sometime have difficulty taking in the food that is given to us .
+Even though we are in a favorable environment for growth, we sometimes stop growing.
+Even though we are fed what we need for growth every week, we sometimes have difficulty taking in the food that is given to us.
 This doesn't happen overnight.
-We all usually start out committed to the cause, eager to learn more about God, and grow in Him everyday.
+We all usually start out committed to the cause, eager to learn more about God and grow in Him every day.
 As time goes on, we become a little complacent, and our growth in Christ gradually slows.
 This process may take several years.
 If we stop and look at ourselves honestly, it is clearly evident what is happening.